-ICA is committed to respecting the privacy of every person who visits, registers with, or subscribes to our websites, publications, events and other products or services.
+ICA is committed to respecting the privacy of every person who visits, registers with, or subscribes to our website, publications, events and other products or services.
+We will only collect and use information in ways that are useful to you and in a manner consistent with your rights and our obligations under the law.

 This Privacy Notice outlines the information we may collect about you in relation to your use of our products and services (“personal data”).
 It also explains the legal rights that you have in relation to your data and how you may exercise these rights.